kaby76/swigged.llvm/README.md

 #### Net Core App on Windows or Linux
 ````
 dotnet add package swigged.llvm
-# Ideally, set up your project for a specific target in mind.
-dotnet restore -r <target>
+dotnet restore
-dotnet publish -r <target>
+dotnet build
-# Copy the swigged-llvm-target file to target output directory.
-# (For Windows, the search path for the DLL will be adjusted to find the file.
-# If not found, or it's the wrong version, copy the file to the target output directory.
-# For Ubuntu, you must copy the swigged-llvm-native.so file to the target directory.
 ````
+On Linux, you will need to copy swigged-llvm-native.so to the directory containing your application executable.
+On Windows, msbuild will perform the copy step automatically.

 #### Net Framework App on Windows